Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/README.md

 # Adobe Journey Optimizer

-The [Adobe Journey Optimizer](https://business.adobe.com/products/journey-optimizer/adobe-journey-optimizer.html)(AJO) extension for Adobe Experience Platform Mobile SDKs powers push notifications for your mobile apps.
+The [Adobe Journey Optimizer](https://business.adobe.com/products/journey-optimizer/adobe-journey-optimizer.html) (AJO) extension for Adobe Experience Platform Mobile SDKs powers push notifications for your mobile apps.
 This extension helps you collect user push tokens and manages interaction measurement with Adobe Experience Platform services.

 The following documentation details configuration requirements and explains how to use the AJO extension.
-It also includes steps for implementing AJO powered push notifications in your app.
+It also includes steps for implementing AJO-powered push notifications in your app.

 ## Before starting